squigglybob/wordpress-xdebug-docker-compose/README.md

 3. Add the .htaccess file into the `wordpress` folder
 4. Make sure that the WP and PHP match the versions of the clone in `xdebug/Dockerfile`
 5. Edit `loadDB.sh` to point correctly to your mysql dump
-6. Edit `loadDB.sh` to change any urls in the db to match the url you want to use on your local dev environment
+6. Edit `loadDB.sh` to change any urls in the db to match the url of `yoursite.url` that you want to use on your local dev environment
 7. Run `./loadDB.sh` to load the database into the db using the wp-cli and do a search and replace for the urls

 ## Start the containers